dskuang/listing/README.md

 The data inputted is from
 https://s3.amazonaws.com/opendoor-problems/listings.csv
 The data had 10000 entries and heroku doesn't allow importing files that big so the data was imported in batches of 2000 entries.
-A user can import more entries into the app by clicking import in the top right but batches of more than 2000 or so may cause a set timeout to the webapp.
+There are currently 9000 entries.
+Heroku only allows a maximum of 10000 entries in the database for the basic plan so if a user inputs more than 1000 entries then the database will being blocking insertion of entries.
+To import more entries into the app click the import button in the top right.
+Batches of more than 2000 or so may cause a set timeout to the webapp.